 Blue Snowball iCE Condenser Microphone

-This Blue Microphones model called Snowball is an excellent mic that can record sound in amazingly good quality.
+This Blue Microphone model called Snowball is an excellent mic that can record sound in amazingly good quality.
 The microphone is plug & play USB, meaning that you don’t need any drivers or additional software in order to start using it – all you need is a USB cable and a device that has the capacity for USB connection.
 It can be Windows or Mac – whatever you prefer to use.

 The microphone is ridiculously cheap for the quality it produces.
 Less than 50 bucks for such a powerful technology that helps to create podcasts, record interviews, make video calls, and a lot more is more than reasonable!
 Some technical characteristics are frequency response: 40 –18 kHz; sample/word rate: 44.1 kHz/16 bit; compatible with USB 2.0 and USB 3.0.
 The thing has a Skype certification, so great quality of video conferences is guaranteed!